tstran155/Segmentation-of-satellite-images-of-water-bodies/README.md

 3. Prepare Data

-a) Data preprocessing (remove duplicates, blanks and abnormal size images)
+a) Data cleaning and preprocessing (remove duplicates, blanks and abnormal size images)

 b) Split data into train, test, and validation sets